forgottenfw/launcher/readme.md

 > We are not liable for any claims, damage or other liabilities that come from using the specified program.

-> You may not redistribute the launcher commercial without permission from the author.
+> You may not redistribute the launcher commercially without permission from the author.

 > You may not rebrand the launcher without permission from the author.

+> You may not use snippets of code from the launcher/all of the code.